-Professional liability insurance for mental health professionals, also known as mental health malpractice insurance, protects analysts, therapists, counselors or psychologists from claims associated with wrongful practice resulting in medical expenses, bodily injury, and/or property damage, as well as the cost of defending negligence lawsuits related to such claims.
+Professional Liability Insurance provides protection against covered claims arising from real or alleged errors or omissions, including negligence, in the course of your professional duties.
 There are two types of malpractice insurance for mental health providers: claims-made policies and occurrence policies.
 A claims-made policy offers coverage only when a claim is filed during a policy period.
 Occurrence policies accommodate long-tail situations, or events, that do not produce lawsuits or claims right away.
 While a claims-made policy may have a lower premium than occurrence, a claims-made policy owner may need tail coverage to protect themselves from negligence claims made after the policy expires.

-Workplace liability insurance protects mental health or psychology business owners from financial losses should an employee or patient be injured in the workplace.
-The injury can be both work-related, or simply just an unfortunate accident.
+Workplace liability insurance protects mental health or psychology business owners from financial losses resulting from claims of bodily injury or property damage which occurs in the place where the professional services were provided.
 All of CM&F’s mental health group professional liability insurance policies include workplace liability coverage.

 General liability insurance for mental health professionals cover physical risks, such as bodily injury or property damage.
 It differs from professional liability insurance, which is coverage for errors and omissions in provider services.
 General liability is available as an add-on available to self-employed mental health professionals, as well as mental health group liability insurance holders with CM&F.